1. What are causative verbs?

-Causative verbs are verbs that are used to show that someone or something causes another person to do something.
+Causative verbs indicate that someone or something causes another person to do something.
 They help us express actions indirectly.
+In this lesson, we will look at their forms, structures, and examples.

 The most common causative verbs are have, make, let, and get.
-So what makes these verbs causative?
+So what makes them causative?
 Let’s look at them one by one.
-Note that they are not the only causative verbs in English.
+Note that the following list is not exhaustive.

 1. Have